Symptoms

 Energy management

-If you think you would benefit from increased levels of exercise you should be offered a personalised plan with support from a health professional (such as a physiotherapist) with experience in working with people with ME/CFS.
+If you think you would benefit from increased levels of exercise you should be offered a personalised plan with support from a healthcare professional (such as a physiotherapist) with experience in working with people with ME/CFS.

 Medicine